UEABIO/data-sci-v1/docs/01-data.md

 * Ask for help - If you are stuck, getting an error message, can’t think what to do next, then ask someone.
 It could be me, it could be a classmate.
 When you do this it is very important that you show the code, include the error message.
 “This doesn’t work” is not helpful.
 “Here is my code, this is the data I am using, I want it to do X, and here’s the problem I get.”

 <div class="info">
-<p>It may be daunting to send your code to someone for help.
-It is natural and common to feel apprehensive, or to think that your code is really bad.
+<p>It may be daunting to send your code to someone for help.</p>
+<p>It is natural and common to feel apprehensive, or to think that your code is really bad.
 I still feel the same!
 But we learn when we share our mistakes, and eventually you will find it funny when you look back on your early mistakes, or laugh about the mistakes you still occasionally make!</p>
 </div>

 ## Get Started